Aaron Judge Player Props: Yankees vs. Mariners

 Aaron Judge At The Plate

-- He ranks 23rd in batting average, 12th in on base percentage, and first in slugging among the qualified hitters in baseball.
+- He ranks 13th in batting average, sixth in on base percentage, and first in slugging among qualified hitters in MLB.

-- Judge has driven home a run in 19 games this season (43.2%), including more than one RBI in 25.0% of his games and producing three or more of his team's runs on four occasions..
+- Judge will look to extend his four-game hitting streak.
+He's batting .368 with three homers over the course of his last outings.

-- He has scored in 28 of 44 games this season, and more than once 7 times.
+- Judge has driven home a run in 20 games this season (44.4%), including more than one RBI in 26.7% of his games and producing three or more of his team's runs on five occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.